isabella232/Heavenly-Shaved-Ice/README.md

 Heavenly Shaved Ice

+You own and opperate an automated shaved ice stand.
+A customer will walk up to the stand and make one or more selections, these selections will be displayed in a panel on your app.
+The icon for a selected flavor will be your logo with a background color which represents the selected shaved ice flavor.

+Unfortunately the app to run your shaved ice stand is incomplete.

+Make a fork of this repository and complete the following goals:

 ## GOALS:
  * When a user clicks on a shaved ice option, add the selection to the rendered purchases
  * A purchased flavor's background color should be a combination of the colors in that flavor's recipe